kube-rs/kube/architecture.md

 When working on features/issues with `kube-rs` you will __generally__ work inside one of these crates at a time, so we will focus on these in isolation, but talk about possible overlaps at the end.

 ## Kubernetes Ecosystem Considerations
-The rust ecosystem does not exist in a vaccum as we take heavy inspirations from the popular `go` ecosystem.
-In particular;
+The Rust ecosystem does not exist in a vaccum as we take heavy inspirations from the popular Go ecosystem.
+In particular:

 - `client::Client` is a re-envisioning of a generic [client-go](https://github.com/kubernetes/client-go)
 - `runtime::Controller` abstraction follows conventions in [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime)